compsocialscience/summer-institute/2022/law/apply.md

 Applicants must submit the following documents: (i) a curriculum vitae, (ii) a statement (maximum three pages) describing both any current research and your interest in computational social science, (iii) one writing sample (no more than 35 pages).

 In order to be guaranteed full consideration, all application materials must be submitted by Tuesday, 5 April 2022, 11:59 CET.
-All application materials must be submitted through Google Forms (<em>Google Forms link coming soon</em>.
+All application materials must be submitted through [Google Forms](https://forms.gle/bMmKbwkLJzqfZta5A).
 Applications that are not complete by the deadline may not receive full consideration.
 We will notify applicants solely through e-mail by 17 April 2022, and will ask participants to confirm their participation very soon thereafter.

 Inquiries can be sent to sicssmaas@gmail.com.